psychemedia/ace-of-spades-devilish-tales/src/henry_wheeler.md

 Prisoner's Defence.
 I am not guilty.

-CHARLES BOURNE BRIND .
+CHARLES BOURNE BRIND.
 I am a grocer and oilman, and live at No. 28, Old change.
 I have lately dealt considerably in waste-paper—I had a quantity from Somerset House last July and August, and among it was a ream of foolscap paper, with the stamp of the ace of spades on it—I have not got any of it with me—I believe it was sold with other paper.

 COURT.
 Q. Do you recollect what duty was marked on them?
 A. No: I did not take notice.